 Minnesota Association of Workforce Boards

 MWCA provides linkages for ABE programs to the MN workforce education and training systems, such as Workforce Centers and post-secondary institutions.
-MWCA represents the cooperative efforts of 16 area workforce councils across the state, and their website is the go-to online source for regional and local workforce development board (LWDB) plans, WIOA resources, the Governor’s workforce development council, and much more.
+MWCA represents the cooperative efforts of 16 area workforce councils across the state, and their website is the go-to online source for regional and local workforce development board (LWDB) plans, WIOA resources, the Governor’s workforce development council, and more.

 PANDA – MN ABE Disability Specialists